What Is Electoral and Voter Fraud?

 What Is the Penalty for Voter Fraud?

-Voter fraud is a felony offense that may carry a penalty of time in prison.
+Voter fraud is a felony offense that may carry a prison sentence.
+The exact punishment depends on the state and the nature of the fraud.

-You can also report suspected voter fraud to a local FBI office or to a local U.S. Attorney's office.
-If you have questions about what constitutes election or voter fraud, talk to an election law attorney in your area.
+You can also report suspected voter fraud to a local FBI or U.S. attorney's office.
+If you have questions about what is election or voter fraud, talk to an election law attorney in your area.

 Was this helpful?